 George Sideris Award

-Students enrolled in a McGhee bachelor's program who have earned a minimum of 64 credits, 20 of which have been completed at McGhee, are eligible to apply for the George Sideris Award.
+Students enrolled in a McGhee bachelor's degree program who have earned a minimum of 64 credits, 20 of which have been completed at McGhee, are eligible to apply for the George Sideris Award.
 This $2,000 award provides funds for living and travel expenses for students conducting research on a national or international study experience.

 The scholarship reference books in the McGhee Division scholarship library at 7 East 12th Street provide information about additional scholarship opportunities.